facebook/react/docs/_posts/2015-12-18-react-components-elements-and-instances.md

 If you’re new to React, you probably only worked with component classes and instances before.
 For example, you may declare a `Button` *component* by creating a class.
 When the app is running, you may have several *instances* of this component on screen, each with its own properties and local state.
 This is the traditional object-oriented UI programming.
 Why introduce *elements*?

-In this traditional UI model, it is up to you take care of creating and destroying child component instances.
+In this traditional UI model, it is up to you to take care of creating and destroying child component instances.
 If a `Form` component wants to render a `Button` component, it needs to create its instance, and manually keep it up to date with any new information.

 ```js
 class Form extends TraditionalObjectOrientedView {